laurent22/joplin/readme/gsoc2022/index.md

 ## Recommended steps

 1. Join the [Joplin Forum](https://discourse.joplinapp.org), introduce yourself in a structured manner, share your GitHub username, and meet your fellow developers in the [GSoC category](https://discourse.joplinapp.org/c/gsoc).
 The subject of the topic shall contain your username, e.g. _Introducing \<username>_.
-2. Read Student proposal guidelines and the [GSoC Student Manual](https://developers.google.com/open-source/gsoc/resources/manual#student_manual)
+2. Read Contributor proposal guidelines and the [GSoC Contributor/Student Guide](https://google.github.io/gsocguides/student/)
 3. Take a look at the [list of ideas](https://joplinapp.org/gsoc2022/ideas/).
 You can have you own idea added by posting it in the [Features category](https://discourse.joplinapp.org/c/features)
 4. Come up with project that you're interested in and discuss it in [Features category](https://discourse.joplinapp.org/c/features)
 5. Write a first draft and get someone to review it